-Fold the band on center front line.
+Fold the band on the center front line.
 Take the paper pattern piece.
 There are two notches.

 Place the paper piece on top of your band.
-Fold line on the band matches the edge of the paper piece.
+The fold line on the band matches the edge of the paper piece.
 Careful trace both notches.

 Do not unfold.
 Turn the band and repeat the process on the other half.
 Now you can unfold.
-These is what you should have – two notches on each curve.
+This is what you should have – two notches on each curve.

-Ok, these is not the only thing to do prior to actual cup attaching.
+Ok, this is not the only thing to do prior to actual cup attaching.
 With seam allowance, the curve that must match the edge of the cup is smaller.
 In order to allow it to surround the cup, we’ll have to cut bits along the line.
-Use any cutting tool, these is mine.
+Use any cutting tool, this is mine.

 Make small cuts – only on the edge that the cup is to be sewn to:

 You should make cuts at a 7-10 mm distance from each other.
 The cut must be 4-5 mm deep.
 This is strictly related to my 8 mm seam allowances.
-If you’ve traced a different amount for seam allowance, than the cuts should be approx half the amount of the seam allowance.
+If you’ve traced a different amount for seam allowance then the cuts should be approx half the amount of the seam allowance.

 Do this for both cups.
 This is why we did that.
 We will be able to spread the band to encircle the cup edge.